open-cli-tools/chokidar-cli/README.md

-                          surrounded with quotes when command contains spaces -d, --debounce          Debounce timeout in ms for executing command [default: 400] -s, --follow-symlinks   When not set, only the symlinks themselves will be watched for changes instead of following the link references and bubbling events through the links path
+                          surrounded with quotes when command contains spaces -d, --debounce          Debounce timeout in ms for executing command [default: 400] -t, --throttle          Throttle timeout in ms for executing command [default: 0] -s, --follow-symlinks   When not set, only the symlinks themselves will be watched for changes instead of following the link references and bubbling events through the links path